 #1.
 Go to GTM container’s Admin section and click Import Container.

 #2.
-Choose container file (JSON) of the container you wish to import.
+Choose the container file (JSON) of the container you wish to import.
 You can get container files from the Library of GTM Recipes, your coworkers, etc.

 #3.
-Choose the workspace that you want to import the file to.
+Choose the workspace that you want to import the file into.
 If you have no clue what a workspace is, chances are that you’re using only a default one.
 In that case, click the button Existing under the “Choose workspace” and select “Default workspace”.

 If you want to learn more about workspaces, read Simo’s guide.